Topological characterization of phase transitions and critical edge states in one-dimensional non-Hermitian systems with sublattice symmetry: Summary and Discussion

+Finally, since our theory is applicable to both Hermitian and non-Hermitian cases, the topology it describes does not directly concern whether the critical point is related to a Hermitian-type normal degeneracy or a non-Hermitian exceptional point (EP).
+In our case studies of NHSSH $(0,1)$ and $(1,2)$ chains, there could be an infinite-order bulk EP within bulk bands at $J=\gamma=\sqrt{2}$ in Figs.~\ref{fig:EP1}(a) and \ref{fig:EP2}(a), where the bulk bands become flat at $|E|=1$.
+However, in parameter regions at and close to these EPs, the two bulk bands are well gapped at $E=0$, as can be seen from Figs.~\ref{fig:EP1}(a) and \ref{fig:EP2}(a).
+Therefore, the topology at system edges remains insensitive to these bulk EPs.
+Overall, even though the EP forms a unique type of non-Hermitian degeneracy, its impact does not show up directly in the topological states we characterized.

-In future work, it would be interesting to consider the generalization of our theory to systems with more than two bulk bands, in other symmetry classes and beyond one spatial dimension.
+In future work, it would be interesting to consider the generalization of our theory to systems with more than two bands \cite{TrimerSSH,Multiband1,Multiband2,Multiband3}, in other symmetry classes, beyond one spatial dimension, or with impurities \cite{NHimpurity,NHimpurity1,NHimpurity2}.
+Topologically nontrivial criticality and critical edge states that are originated solely from an exceptional-point degeneracy would be intriguing to explore.
 The extension of our theory to driven systems would also be of great importance for revealing gapless Floquet topology \cite{gSPT34,gSPT35,gSPT36} beyond Hermitian limits.
-Finally, the realization of our NHSSH $(0,1,2)$ chain in quantum simulators like electrical, photonic and acoustic systems may lead to the first experimental observation of critical edge modes and topologically nontrivial critical points in non-Hermitian systems, which deserve more thorough explorations.
+On application side, the topologically protected non-Hermitian criticality may offer alternative routes to the quantum-enhanced sensing in lattice systems \cite{NHSenseRev}.
+Finally, the realization of our NHSSH $(0,1,2)$ chain in quantum simulators like electrical, photonic and acoustic systems \cite{Acoustic1,Acoustic2,EC1,EC2,ECZhao} may lead to the first experimental observation of critical edge modes and topologically nontrivial critical points in non-Hermitian systems, which deserve more thorough explorations.